 The trails

-With great variation in course lengths, and a wonderful mix of asphalt and gravel running, we challenge you to join us!
-Below you will find a course map for each distance.
+With a wide variety of course lengths, and a great mix of asphalt and gravel running, we challenge you to join us!
+Below you will find a trail map for each distance.
 The marathon relay uses the marathon course.

 Marathon - 42.2 KM